yuweizhou3/FeasibilityRecycleObs/README.md

 3. `restart_prob.cpp`: this code is used to test the performance of Procedure $\text{Restart}^{\rm prob}$.
 4. `restart_sum.cpp`: this code is used to test the performance of Procedure $\text{Restart}^{\rm sum}$.
 5. `restart_max.cpp`: this code is used to test the performance of Procedure $\text{Restart}^{\rm max}$.

+As the inputs for all the files are the same, we only discuss how to run `rf.cpp`.
+The rest four code follows the same instruction.
+1. Decide the number of systems, number of constraints, and the number of thresholds on each constraint.